 - Research Bites – Stay up-to-date on the research in dog training and behavior!

 You can also join our e-mail list by entering your e-mail in the box on the right side of this page!

 Increase your understanding of the science of dog behavior and become a better trainer by attending our research seminars.
 Each interactive Research Bites webinar focuses on a different dog behavior study.
 It includes a short background on the research topic and questions being asked, a presentation and discussion of the results and an examination of the potential applications to working directly with dogs.
 CEUs are also available through the CCPDT.
 Each seminar is about 60 minutes and costs $25.

-Saturday, September 16th at 2 pm EST: Click here to register.
+Saturday, May 12th at 2 pm EST: Click here to register.